bahrus/xtal-decorator/README.md

 <paper-input label="Shop" value="Fledermaus and Tanner Bats & Skins"></paper-input>
 ```

-The word "and" is optional and does no harm.
+The word "and" is optional and doesn't do anything other than make the markup more readable.

-### xtal-decorator -- Extra Restricted Section [TODO]
+### xtal-decorator -- Extra Restricted Section [More tests needed]

-xtal-decorator extends xtal-decor, but rather than just target the next element, it targets all elements within the shadow DOM realm matching a selector:
+xtal-decorator extends xtal-decor, but rather than just target the next element, it can target all elements within the shadow DOM realm matching a selector:

 ```html
 <xtal-decorator insert-template and attach-script where-target-selector="paper-input" >